-(k) Prepare and submit required annual reports to the Office for Opportunity, Diversity, and Inclusion as required by references (a) and (b).
+(k) Prepare and submit required annual reports to the OfficeCivil Rights and Equal Opportunity Policy as required by references (a) and(b).

 (1) Develop standardized program of instruction for the Marine Corps service specific portion of the EOA Course at DEOMI.